matrix-org/synapse/README.rst

 configured without TLS; it should be behind a reverse proxy for TLS/SSL termination on port 443 which in turn should be used for clients.
 Port 8448 is configured to use TLS with a self-signed certificate.
-If you would like to do initial test with a client without having to setup a reverse proxy, you can temporarly use another certificate.
+If you would like to do an initial test with a client without having to setup a reverse proxy, you can temporarily use another certificate.
 (Note that a self-signed certificate is fine for `Federation`_).
-You can do so by changing ``tls_certificate_path``, ``tls_private_key_path`` and ``tls_dh_params_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.
+You can do so by changing ``tls_certificate_path``, ``tls_private_key_path`` and ``tls_dh_params_path`` in ``homeserver.yaml``; alternatively, you can use a reverse proxy, but be sure to read `Using a reverse proxy with Synapse`_ before doing so.

 Apart from port 8448 using TLS, both ports are the same in the default configuration.